-The Tribunal upheld Ms Ognibanjo’s claim in respect of the failure to implement the recommendations made in the Access to Work report.
+The Tribunal upheld Ms Ognibanjo’s disability discrimination claim in respect of the failure to implement the recommendations made in the Access to Work report.
 The other allegations were dismissed.

 Pregnancy and maternity discrimination (section 18 Equality Act 2010)

-Ms Ognibanjo again put forward six allegations of pregnancy and maternity discrimination, as follows:
+Ms Ognibanjo again put forward six allegations of pregnancy discrimination, as follows:

 - A failure to carry out a pregnancy-specific risk assessment within a reasonable time